stacks-network/docs/_core/smart/principals.md

 # Principals
 {:.no_toc}

-_Principals_ are a Clarity native type that represents a spending entity - an entity that can .
+_Principals_ are a Clarity native type that represents an entity that can have a token balance.
 This section discusses principals and how they are used in the Clarity.

 * TOC
 {:toc}